Java-Archive/ProxyBuilder.github.io/docs/dynamicproxy/index.md

 ```

 ## CreationStrategies
-With the ***CreateionStrategies*** you can choos what will be the right way of synchronization for you if you are using ***VirtualProxies***.
-You can implement some other by yourself, if needed.
+With the ***CreationStrategies*** you can choose what will be the right way of synchronization for you in case you are using ***VirtualProxies***.
+If needed, you can implement others by yourself.
 With ***CreationStrategies*** you can do different things.
-Not only the creation of one Element is possible, you can f.e. create a pool of instances used randomly
+Not only the creation of one element is possible, you can f.e. create a pool of instances used randomly
  or you can do something like ***MethodScoped***.

 ### MethodScoped